dbaarda/rollsum-chunking/RESULTS.rst

 minimum size.
 Fancier normalization algorithms can give a more normal distribution of chunk sizes, but this is always at the cost of deduplication.
 Surprisingly exponential chunking gets better deduplication as the minimum size is increased as a fraction of the average size.

-The optimal minimum size is the exponential distribution's median or 41% of the average size (min_size = 0.69*tgt_size), but 50% (min_size == tgt size) is nearly as good and gives more cut-point-skipping speed benefits.
-Larger minimum sizes give even more speed benefits, but the deduplication cost gets severe above about 66% (min_size = 2*tgt_size).
+The simple exponential chunker is the fastest and has best deduplication for a target average block size provided it is used with the right min_len and max_len settings.
+The optimal minimum size is the exponential distribution's median or 0.41x of the average size (min_size = 0.69*tgt_size), but 0.5x (min_size == tgt size) is nearly as good and gives more cut-point-skipping speed benefits.
+Larger minimum sizes give even more speed benefits, but the deduplication cost gets severe above about 0.66x (min_size = 2*tgt_size).
 These minimum sizes are way larger than is typically used with simple exponential chunking.

-The simplest exponential chunker algorithm is the fastest and has the best deduplication, provided you set min_len large enough.
-For best deduplication and good speed you want to set min_len = tgt_len = avg_len/2, max_len>=5*tgt_len.
-Larger min_len will give faster chunking, but it is at the cost of deduplication, becoming very expensive beyond min_len=2*tgt_len=0.66*avg_len.
-Smaller max_len can be used to reduce the large block size, but at the cost of deduplication.